Kotter’s 8 Step Change Model is a great way to herald change in your organization.

 Develop a Change Vision and Strategy

-Every change initiative needs to be rooted in the overall vision for the company as a whole.
+Every change initiative needs to be rooted in the overall vision of the company as a whole.
 We cannot be moving towards a nimble and flexible organization but have methodologies for managing projects that are not Agile-based.
 For quicker response and delivery, adopting methodologies and frameworks like Agile becomes imperative.

 The top leadership should, therefore, clearly lay down the vision. once it has done so, then it needs to be articulated and shared.